doriantaylor/owl-content-inventory/README.md

 #### `understands`

-This property relates an Audience to a SKOS concept that members of the audience are known to comprehend, and thereby do not need any additional explanation.
+This property relates a `ci:Audience` to a `skos:Concept` that members of the audience are known to comprehend, and thereby do not need any additional explanation.

 Domain:
 <a